-If you ever tinkered with the video settings of a game you’re intending to play, you have likely stumbled upon the option to turn VSync on or off.
-More often than not, there is no explanation as to what this is and the name itself isn’t very intuitive.
+If you’ve ever tinkered with the video settings of a game, you have likely stumbled across the option to turn VSync on or off.

-VSync is short for Vertical Synchronization and it is used to combat the problem of screen tearing.
+VSync is short for Vertical Synchronization, and it is used to fight the problem of screen tearing.

-Simply put, this issue occurs when your graphics card is producing more frames than what your monitor can show on the screen.
+In essence, this issue occurs when your graphics card produces more frames than your monitor is capable of displaying on your screen.

 Table of ContentsShow

 What Is VSync?

 Although PC gaming has now existed for a few decades, it wasn’t until the rapid technological advancement of graphics cards in the 2000s that we encountered the issue of screen tearing.
 This is because GPU technology quickly moved forward while monitor technology progressed far more slowly.